EEXCESS/chrome-extension/README.md

 ## setup
 1. Clone the repository
+2. Checkout branch 'develop'
-2. Use `npm install` to install the required node modules (requires [node.js](https://nodejs.org/))
+3. Use `npm install` to install the required node modules (requires [node.js](https://nodejs.org/))
-3. Use `bower install` to install the dependencies
+4. Use `bower install` to install the dependencies
-4. Go to `chrome://extensions/`
+5. Go to `chrome://extensions/`
-5. Activate developer mode
+6. Activate developer mode
-6. Click on  `load an unpacked extension`, locate and select your cloned repo
+7. Click on  `load an unpacked extension`, locate and select your cloned repo